-- North County Community Network – Non-Profit networking meetings are up again in 2018!
-In central Tillamook County monthly Social Directors meetings are held where agencies and organizations network to share information, accomplishments, events and needs to help each other carry out their various missions.
+- North County Community Network – Non-Profit networking meetings on a regular basis started up again in 2018.
+They are informal, round table discussions where agencies and organizations network to share information, accomplishments, events and needs to help each other carry out their various missions.
+We meet quarterly at the Nehalem Methodist Church at 9:30 am.
+Contact Fulcrum to get yourself on that list.
+There are always helpful and important serendipitous connections made.
+After the topic of diversity came up at a meeting in 2019, we organized a two-session training led by Emily Fanjoy from Tides of Change (formerly Women’s Crisis Center).
+After meeting The Bear Den organizers in their very first weeks, we offered them fiscal sponsorship under our 501c3 status.
+We modeled our meetings on the central Tillamook County monthly Social Directors meetings.
 One of its organizers, Mis Carlton-Swanson from the Oregon Food Bank, wanted to extend this format to North and South County and with the help of Laura Swanson and Barbara McLaughlin held a meeting on Feb 21st, 2018 at the Handy Creek Bakery in Wheeler on a closed day.
 35 people crowded together to share about their work.
-Besides local and county wide nonprofits, members from several area churches and cities attended, as did Jesse Just from CARTM who serendipitous was just coming to get breakfast.
-The next meeting of the North County Community Network will be on May 10th from 1-3pm at the White Clover Grange in Mohler
+Besides local and county wide nonprofits, members from several area churches and cities attended, as did Jessi Just from CARTM who serendipitously was just coming to get breakfast.

 - Local Non-Profit Collaboration Project – 2015-1016 – Barbara McLaughlin (Fulcrum President) and Lane deMoll (Fulcrum Secretary) emerged from a March 2015 meeting ready to organize an on-going Fulcrum program for networking local non-profits.
 It took a while and some wonderful serendipity (of course!) but in Fall 2015, Oregon Community Foundation offered Fulcrum a $3000 challenge grant.
 In the next month we raised $3115 – 14 local non-profits gave $1275 and 20 individual supporters of the BBQ list donated $1840.
 The $6000 was used to pay Barbara McLaughlin and Lane deMoll to coordinate and inspire a series of gatherings over the next 9-12 months as well as to pay for venues, food and other project costs.
 It was a great year of meetings and new connections.
 See our project summary.